 When I started out I had a very basic DSLR, a Canon 450d, kit lens and tripod.
 All in all these can now be bought for £150 in total on Ebay.
 Now I use a full frame mirrorless Nikon Z7 with a selection of Sigma ART lenses.
 This is a massive step up but allows me to capture amazing detail in low light photography.
 This is the camera I took to Iceland at the beginning of 2020 and one of the pictures from that trip was shortlisted for the Aurora category of Astronomy Photographer of the Year 2020 and included in the book and exhibition

 Getting started seems daunting and complicated but it really isn’t.
 Once you have your camera, tripod and remote the main thing you will struggle with is focus.
-Once you can get this, a while world of long exposure and night photography is possible.
+Once you can get this, a whole world of long exposure and night photography is possible.
 The trick is to put your lens on infinity (small horizontal figure 8 symbol) and point your camera at a bright star, light in the distance or if none of those a headtorch about 200ft away and using live view focus on that.
-This will mean your stars are in focus and your good to go.
-Once of the main things when learning photography is to experiment and try different settings.
-YouTube is an amazing resource for learning photography or you can book a course or tuition.
+This will mean your stars are in focus and you’re good to go.
+One of the main things when learning photography is to experiment and try different settings.
+YouTube is an amazing resource for learning photography, or you can book a course or tuition.

 I recommend standing on the jetty at Another Place with some binoculars and a smartphone app for navigating the stars.
 As well as catching a glimpse of Andromeda or closer to home – Orion, once you let your eyes adjust, you can watch the Earth’s rotation, as shooting stars streak across the skies or passing satellites briefly ‘flare’ as the sun flashes off their solar panels.
 This is an experience anyone can enjoy.
 You’ll never walk under a star filled sky again without looking up with awe and wonder.